Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme

-The performance of PAS relative to the validation material is assessed in terms of efficiency and accuracy using three metrics: $M_1$ for efficiency, and $M_2$ and $M_3$ for accuracy. $M_1$ (\Cref{eq:M1M2}) is the ratio of HF samples required to reach convergence, $n_c$, to the total number of HF samples without PAS, $n_w$ (the total number of wave events in the validation dataset). $M_2$ measures the deviation of the MPM prediction at convergence, $\widehat{H}_{i_c}$, from the ground truth $\widehat{H_t}$ (\Cref{eq:M1M2}), where $i_c$ is the converged iteration number.
-Finally, $M_3$ quantifies the maximum deviation of the predicted distribution from the ground truth over a PoE range $[0.5P_{\text{exp}},2P_{\text{exp}}]$ (\Cref{eq:M3}), with $\mathbf{h^*}_{\text{ran},i_c}(k)$ and $\mathbf{h_{t,\text{ran}}}(k)$ denoting the predicted and true distributions over this range with elements $k$, respectively.
+The performance of PAS compared to the validation material is assessed using three metrics: $M_1$ for efficiency, and $M_2$ and $M_3$ for accuracy. $M_1$ (\Cref{eq:M1M2}) is the ratio of HF samples required to reach convergence, $n_c$, to the total number of HF samples without PAS, $n_w$ (the total number of wave events in the validation dataset). $M_2$ measures the mean deviation of the MPM prediction over the last 10 true positive iterations at convergence, $\widehat{H}_{i_c,10}$, from the ground truth $\widehat{H_t}$ (\Cref{eq:M1M2}), where $i_c$ is the converged iteration number.
+Finally, $M_3$ quantifies the maximum deviation of the predicted distribution from the ground truth over an exceedance probability range $[0.5P_{\text{exp}},2P_{\text{exp}}]$ (\Cref{eq:M3}), again averaged over the last 10 true positive iterations at convergence, with $\mathbf{h^*}_{\text{ran},i_c,10}(k)$ and $\mathbf{h_{t,\text{ran}}}(k)$ denoting the mean predicted and true distributions over this range with elements $k$, respectively.
+Convergence of PAS can be somewhat erratic; the averaging over a number of iterations reduces this noise.
 Smaller absolute values of all three metrics indicate better performance.
 Note that $M_2$ and $M_3$ may also be negative, indicating whether predictions are conservative.
 In theory, the convergence criteria should take care of the accuracy of the prediction.
 However, $M_2$ and $M_3$ are used to check whether the results converge towards the ground truth and not towards a biased value.
 These criteria are similar, but not identical, to those used for AS in \cite{VS2025prads}.